 - Usage instructions

 You never know when this might come in handy for your customers.
 Personally, I’ve been known to forget who I purchased an item from.
-Looking up the order thank you receipt in my inbox is an easy way for me to find the website again.
+Looking up an order thank you receipt in my inbox is an easy way to find the website again!

 One of the first places customers often look is their receipt to see if there are any details on how to claim support.

-While I personally believe that the best time to ask for a review is just after they’ve received their items (you could estimate the days and schedule it with your post-purchase sequence) you can also include this request for review/feedback in your order thank you email too.
+While I believe the best time to ask for a review is just after they’ve received their items (you could estimate the days and schedule it with your post-purchase sequence), you can also include this request for review/feedback in your order thank you email too.

-Capturing a product review is a great way to use that customer’s energy about your product for future marketing.
+Furthermore, capturing a product review is a great way to use that customer’s energy about your product for future marketing!

-With Advanced Coupons extension for WooCommerce, you can even restrict your coupons to only allow customers that have recently ordered certain products.
+With Advanced Coupons extension for WooCommerce, you can restrict your coupons to customers who recently ordered certain products.
 This best and highest-rated coupon plugin in WooCommerce will take your coupon marketing to the next level!

 Another way to approach this would be to show them deals for related products.
 This could encourage a quick purchase of something else related in your store.